I guess it’s not officially summer yet, but lately Chris and I have been living like it is.

 But whatever you do, don’t skip a fresh herb altogether in this fish dish!
 The flavors are very light and subtle and every ingredient is important.

-Next, here’s what I recommend for a fool-proof, always perfect fish packet on the grill: place the packets on a baking sheet on the grill and flip the packets once during cooking.
+2.)
+Place the packets on a baking sheet on the grill and flip the packets once during cooking.

 This means you will not end up with blackened grill marks when the food is finished cooking.
 The result will be similar to if you had cooked the packets in an oven.